Asbestos Found in Playskool Crayons Bought at Dollar Tree, Advocacy Group Says

-A consumer advocacy group testing school supplies for toxins says it discovered asbestos in Playskool crayons.
+A consumer advocacy group testing back-to-school school supplies for toxins is asking for a crayon recall after it discovered asbestos in crayons made by Playskool.

 The U.S. Public Interest Research Group Education Fund tested six brands of crayons it bought at Dollar Tree and discovered tremoline inside a green Playskool crayon.
 Tremoline is a type of asbestos, which can lead to serious health conditions such as lung cancer and mesothelioma if ingested or inhaled.

-Playskool parent company Hasbro and Dollar Tree did not immediately respond to requests for comment.
+“We are conducting a thorough investigation into these claims, including working with Leap Year, the licensee of the product,” Katy Hendrickson Director, Hasbro’s director of global communications said in an email.

 US PIRG called on retailers such as Dollar Tree, Amazon, and eBay to pull Playskool crayons from their items for sale.
-Hasbro, Playskool’s parent, told the Washington Post it was investigating the claims, while Dollar Store said independent tests showed the crayons contained no asbestos.
+“We are aware of the report and have since re-verified that each of the listed products successfully passed inspection and testing,” said Dollar Tree’s vice president of investor relations Randy Guiler.

 That wasn’t all.
 US PIRG tested other supplies and found toxins such as lead and phthalates in them.

-Note: This story was updated to include responses from Hasbro and Dollar Tree.